d4nst/d4nst.github.io/_posts/2017-01-12-image-orientation.md

               metrics=[angle_error])
 ```

 During the compilation step, we need to define the loss function, optimizer and metrics that we want to use during the training phase.
 If we are doing classification, we will typically use `'categorical_crosentropy'` as the loss function.
 The optimizer is the method used to perform the weight updates. *Adam* is a good default optimizer that usually works well without extra configuration.
 Finally, we are using a function called `angle_error` as a metric.
 Metrics are used to monitor the accuracy of the model during training.
 The `angle_error` metric will be in charge of periodically computing the angle difference between predicted angles and true angles.
 Note that the `angle_error` function is not defined in Keras, but you can find it in the [RotNet repository](https://GitHub.com/d4nst/RotNet/blob/master/utils.py#L15).
-During training, we will monitor the loss value and the angle error so that we can stop the process whenever they stop improving in the validation set.
+During training, we will monitor the loss value and the angle error so that we can finish the process whenever they stop improving in the validation set.

+Before I show you the code to train the network, I wanted to point out an specific issue of our data generation approach.
+The rotation operation involves interpolating pixel values when the rotation angle is different than 90, 180 or 270 degrees.
+At low resolutions, this will introduce interpolation arfefacts that could be learnt by the network.
+If that happens, the network would fail to predict the rotation angle when these artefacts are not present, for example if the original image was already rotated or if it was rotated at a higher resolution.
+In order to solve this issue, we will binarize the input images after rotating them, i.e. values below a certain pixel intensity will be converted to 0, and values above it will be converted to 1.
+In this way, we get rid of the interpolated pixels and therefore ensure that the network is not making predictions based on them.

-Finally, we are ready to train the network!
+And now, we are ready to train the network!

 ```python
 # training parameters